 Admission into the Teacher Education Licensure Program requires:

 No student seeking licensure may enroll in Education courses numbered 3000 and above without first having been admitted to the Teacher Education Program.
-Students must consult their Steps to Becoming a Teacher handbook for the
+Students must consult their Steps to Becoming a Teacher handbook for additional information and a link to the TEP Application.

 Student Teaching